 Weeks one and two: Complete 3 x 30 reps and adopt a slow tempo of 3 seconds up, 3 seconds hold, 3 seconds down.

 Weeks three and four: do 4 x 20 reps, adopting a fast tempo of 1 second up, 0-second hold, and 2 seconds down.

 The goal of this exercise is to isolate the rotator cuff muscles and avoid unwanted contractions of the deltoids.

 Start this exercise by holding a cable pulley or resistance band by your chest and stand with your right shoulder pointing toward the machine.
 You should be able to feel the tension on the cable.

 Effective workouts include this movement by keeping your shoulders and hips square.
 You can then press the cable straight out in front of your body and resist the tendency to rotate toward the machine.
-The left shoulder should work to stop internal rotation through the movement.
+The left shoulder should work to stop internal rotation through movement.
 Hold, then slowly return your hands to your chest.